ripplekhera/sample-akka-project/README.md

 sample-akka-project
 ===================

-Sample Akka project with Akka 2.0.1 , sbt and gen-idea plugin Akka 2.0.1 sample project using Scala and SBT.
+Sample Akka project with Akka 2.0.1 , sbt and gen-idea plugin.
+Akka 2.0.1 sample project using Scala and SBT.
 To run and test it use SBT invoke: 'sbt run'

 This is based on the g8 template at https://github.com/typesafehub/akka-scala-sbt.g8, with the addition of sbt-idea plugin.